 Gartner, a leading IT Research Firm reports that industry surveys show IT spending will increase significantly in 2013 and 2014 – story link here.
 Upshot of the survey is that 390 CEO’s of $250m+ companies plan to drive growth through greater IT spending.
 Some 78% reporting plans to increase IT dollars for mobile, cloud, social or other IT initiatives.
 All good numbers for the industry and the big question for you is – with the big guys aiming for your market share with new whiz bang technology, what are you doing to counter?
-And ‘we don’t have the budget for that’ isn’t an answer…. unless the question is ‘why did you leave your last job?’
+And ‘we don’t have the budget for that’ isn’t an answer…. unless the next question you’re planning on answering is ‘why did you leave your last job?’

 Serious Analysis – No surprises here.
 When you look at the unemployment picture, it’s obvious many companies are holding labor costs down – could be due to unknown Obamacare cost or just general economic uncertainty – but with the Dow Jones soaring, companies are sitting on piles of cash and are hiring averse… so IT projects look really good – How can we do more with our customers without adding employees and labor costs?
 Mobile means we can reach them where they are…Managed Cloud means we can add programs, software and infrastructure without hiring half a dozen server guys to keep everything configured and running.
 Social means we can hold top-of-mind awareness without hiring customer service reps…Folks, these are all economically driven motives, and while the SMB market may not be able to throw millions at IT, there ARE cost effective ways to compete – let’s talk about them at our next meeting.